n8n-io/n8n-docs/docs/doc2/table-extraction/add-new-table-column.md

 # Add new table column

 DOC² offers the possibility to manually create columns for extracted documents.
 This is necessary when there is a need to manually map columns to rows (fields) on the extracted document.
-When this is necessary and how it works you will learn here: [Manual row selection](/doc2/table/manual-row-selection/)
+When this is necessary and how it works is available here: [Manual row selection](/doc2/table/manual-row-selection/)

 Import any document and open it.
 Navigate to the table extraction view like via the "LINE ITEMS" button: